Sunday after Christmas

 Image of the day

-Christmas market in Leipzig today.
-Quite sure the market place did not look like this in Bach's time, but no doubt there was also a very special atmosphere.
+Unfortunately the Christmas market in Leipzig probably does not look like this in this second Corona year... and I'm also quite sure the market place did not look like this in Bach's time, but no doubt there was also a very special atmosphere.
 Enjoy the Christmastide!